libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 [in]envAn environment handle returned by mdbx_env_create().

-[in]dbsThe maximum number of databases.
+[in]dbsThe maximum number of tables.

 Returns